johnson-zhang-au/dss-plugin-slack/README.md

 ### Security Considerations

 - Store tokens securely using Dataiku's parameter sets
-- Consider using IP restrictions in your Slack App settings (under "Manage Distribution")
+- Consider using IP restrictions in your Slack App settings (under "OAuth & Permissions" > "Restrict API Token Usage")
 - For HTTP Endpoint mode:
   - Ensure your DSS instance is properly secured with HTTPS
   - Consider additional network security measures like API gateways or firewalls